Skip to main content

 A client journey in wealth spans front, middle and back-office interactions, each providing different services that make up the client-adviser relationship.
 Firms can use digital capabilities to integrate (and reduce the number of) traditionally disparate touchpoints, channels and technologies, resulting in a more simplified and value-add customer experience.

 It’s important for firms to also consider how digital can address isolated pain points in a client journey, such as time taken to onboard investors.
-Research shows that over half (52%) of wealth managers surveyed were deeply concerned about client dropouts due to the pace of onboarding, with another 16% citing it as the top-level threat to business growth and client experience.3 Investing in digital onboarding workflow or document digitalization tools should vastly reduce the time to complete laborious operational tasks, lowering the risk of client dropout and dissatisfaction.
+Research shows that over half (52%) of wealth managers surveyed were deeply concerned about client dropouts due to the pace of onboarding, with another 16% citing it as the top-level threat to business growth and client experience.3 Investing in digital onboarding workflow or document digitalisation tools should vastly reduce the time to complete laborious operational tasks, lowering the risk of client dropout and dissatisfaction.

-Deliver personalized experiences
+Deliver personalised experiences

-Personalization in the wealth management space has traditionally been reactive and developed over a long period of time.
+Personalisation in the wealth management space has traditionally been reactive and developed over a long period of time.
 Customers now expect firms to proactively anticipate their needs from the outset.
-Each client interaction across the value chain is an opportunity for firms to collect data points that digital tools can use to offer personalization, for example, to offer tailored investment products, market insight and portfolio analysis.
+Each client interaction across the value chain is an opportunity for firms to collect data points that digital tools can use to offer personalisation, for example, to offer tailored investment products, market insight and portfolio analysis.
 These differentiated ‘white-glove’ experiences will help develop a strong degree of client connectedness, empowerment and engagement that will form the basis of a meaningful client-adviser relationship.

 Manage the changing customer demographic

-We’re observing a growing democratization trend in wealth, with new client segments entering the market.
+We’re observing a growing democratisation trend in wealth, with new client segments entering the market.
 One recent example is higher earners that have saved money during the pandemic and are now looking to buy financial advice.

 In future years, it’s predicted that a large percentage of the US$168 trillion in global wealth will be transferred from baby boomers to millennials and gen ‘X’ers4, many of whom have distinctly different customer preferences.
 Digital wealth services are essential, not only to deliver value for traditional (and often older) client segments, but also for the younger and new demographics.
 Younger customers expect to be engaged almost exclusively through digital channels with access to on-demand advice and a broader range of alternative investments that reflect their values, for example, in relation to environmental, social and governance factors.
 It’s safe to assume that tools offering transparency on a company’s ethical values will become a major differentiator.

 Advisers can leverage the best client lifecycle management systems that use big data and analytics to better manage these demographic changes, and more easily build a holistic customer view to enable impactful prospecting and investor segmentation exercises.
 Using digital platforms will also generate cost efficiencies that lower the barrier for entry for non-traditional client segments.
-Firms that digitalize will generate a competitive advantage in building and maintaining customer relationships.
+Firms that digitalise will generate a competitive advantage in building and maintaining customer relationships.

 Unlock the value of data